These Pink Flowering Trees Will Completely Transform Your Garden

 Pink Dogwood

-The blooms of this classic tree appear in mid to late spring with large flowers that become showy red fruits the birds love.
-Most varieties remain in the 15 to 25 foot range at maturity.
+The blooms of this classic tree appear in mid to late spring with large flowers that become showy red fruit the birds love.
+Most varieties range from 15 to 25 feet tall at maturity.

 USDA Hardiness zones: 5 to 9